-So, you’re thinking about getting your first dog.
-But as a first-time pet parent, you aren’t sure which dog breed is best for you.
+So, you’re thinking about getting your first dog, but, as a first-time pet parent, you aren’t sure which dog breed is best for you.

 Table of contents

-- Support for first-time owners
+- Support for First-Time Pet Parents

 First-time dog parents may not be prepared for a dog who requires extensive grooming, has serious health concerns, needs significant training, or needs a lot of exercise.
 If you like to keep a clean house or are not very active, some breeds may be a better fit than others.

 Temperament can also play a significant role in how well-suited a specific dog or breed may be for a first-time owner.
 Without much experience, highly independent, task-oriented, stubborn, aggressive, or anxious dogs can be very challenging for first-time pet parents and require intense training and attention.

 How Does Temperament Affect How Challenging a Dog Is?

 While dog breed temperaments can vary widely within individual dogs, some breeds are generally known to have characteristics that can be challenging for new owners.
 These traits might require experienced handling, consistent training, and an understanding of the breed’s specific needs.